geoserver/geoserver/doc/en/user/source/tutorials/georss/georss.rst

 Quick Start
 -----------
-If you are using a web browser which can render rss feeds simply visit the url `http://localhost:8080/geoserver/wms/reflect?layers=states&format=rss <http://localhost:8080/geoserver/wms/reflect?layers=states&format=rss>`_  in your browser.
+If you are using a web browser which can render RRS feeds simply visit the URL `http://localhost:8080/geoserver/wms/reflect?layers=states&format=rss <http://localhost:8080/geoserver/wms/reflect?layers=states&format=rss>`_  in your browser.
 This is assuming a local GeoServer instance is running with an out of the box configuration.
 You should see a result that looks more or less like this:

 .. figure:: browser.png
    :align: center